Julielynn Wong

-Julielynn Yee-Ching Wong is a physician, scientist and pilot, who is internationally recognized for using 3-D printing to deliver healthcare solutions to remote environments, including outer space.
+Julielynn Yee-Ching Wong is a physician, scientist and pilot, who is internationally recognized for using 3-D printing to provide healthcare services to remote environments, including outer space.
 Wong is the founder and CEO of two organizations: 3D4MD and Medical Makers.

 Early life and education

 Wong grew up in Toronto, Ontario, Canada.
 Wong's father, two uncles, two cousins and brother-in-law are all physicians.
 Wong joined the Girl Guides of Canada, and then at the age of 13, joined the Royal Canadian Air Cadets.
 Wong attended Earl Haig Secondary School.
 She obtained her glider-pilot's licence at the age of 16.

 Wong attended medical school at Queen's University, in Kingston, Ontario, Canada.
 In 2002, Wong attended a summer session at the International Space University in Pomona, California.
 There, she collaborated with 53 students on the HI-STAR (Health Improvements through Space Technologies and Resources) project, which aimed to combat malaria by using a combination of satellites, GPS and remote-sensing equipment to track malaria cases and factors influencing mosquito breeding.
 Wong later co-presented this idea to the United Nations Committee on the Peaceful Uses of Outer Space, and continued research into HI-STAR at NASA’s Healthy Planet program.

 Upon completing medical school in 2005, Wong received a Frank Knox Memorial Fellowship to complete a Master of Public Health degree at Harvard University.
 As a part of her public health training, Wong participated in the social enterprise incubator, Singularity University, where she learned about 3-D printing, and how technology can be used to benefit humanity.

 Wong is board-certified in aerospace medicine, general preventative medicine and public health.
 Beyond medicine, Wong is a licensed pilot and drone racer, and has flown as a microgravity researcher in NASA's parabolic flight program.